Ankitraghav000/Docker/README.md

 ```
  sudo apt-get install curl
 ```
 curl: This is the name of the package you want to install. curl is a command-line tool used to transfer data to or from a server.
-It supports various protocols, including HTTP, HTTPS, FTP, and more.
+It supports various protocols, including HTTP, HTTPS and FTP.
 #### Step 3.
 Install the dependency packages required to install Docker.

 Paste this command in terminal  to Install the dependency packages.
 ```
 sudo apt install apt-transport-https ca-certificates curl software-properties-common
 ```
+- sudo: Runs the command with superuser (administrator) privileges.

+- apt install: Installs the specified packages.

+- apt-transport-https: Enables apt to retrieve packages over the HTTPS protocol, which is more secure than HTTP.

+- ca-certificates: Installs digital certificates to ensure the system can verify the authenticity of HTTPS connections.

+- curl: A command-line tool for transferring data using various protocols, such as HTTP, HTTPS, and FTP.

+- software-properties-common: Provides tools to manage software repositories, including adding new ones
 #### Step 4.Install Docker

 Paste this command in terminal  to install docker.